rat-and-catcher/in_cwave/README.md

 But the experiments needs had grown, and we got what we got.
 Here is some grave of the work, enjoy.

-**NOTE** We provide project solution for Microsoft Visual Studio 2013 (more recent versions should to work too) and Code::Blocks.
+**NOTE** We provide project solution for Microsoft Visual Studio 2013, 2017 and 2022 (any versions after VS 2013 should to work too) and Code::Blocks.
 Our Code::Blocks project works just fine with versions V16.01 / MinGW gcc V4.9.2, 32 bit and V17.12 / MinGW gcc V5.1.0, 32 bit.
 It does not work with more recent Code::Blocks V20.03 due to some conflicts with our Win32 SDK patches, which we have made for older versions.
 At the time we don't plan to fix this - for some reason we still have use old version, which need our compatibility patches.

-**NOTE** From V02.02.03 we provide different build configurations for current Windows (Vista+) and Windows XP for both supported development tools -- Visual Studio 2013(+) and Code::Blocks.
+**NOTE** From V02.02.03 we provide different build configurations for current Windows (Vista+) and Windows XP for both supported development tools -- Visual Studio 2013 (only, it was remover for VS2017+) and Code::Blocks.
 Due to some limitation of Unicode support in system C-runtime in Windows XP, please avoid using MinGW / Code::Blocks XP build.